vinhthuy2/LlmChat/memory-bank/productContext.md

 5. LLM response quality and speed
 6. Streaming performance and reliability
 7. Test coverage and quality
 8. Code maintainability and extensibility
+9. Language learning effectiveness
+10. User engagement and satisfaction